smart-on-fhir/cumulus-library/docs/creating-studies.md

 **Recommended**
   - You may want to select a SQL style guide as a reference.
   [Gitlab's data team](https://about.gitlab.com/handbook/business-technology/data-team/platform/sql-style-guide/)
-  has an example of this, though their are other choices.
+  has an example of this, though there are other choices.
   - Don't implicitly reference columns tables.
 Either use the full table name, or give the table an alias, and use that any time you are referencing a column.
   - Don't use the * wildcard in your final tables.
-Explictly list the columns with table name/alias - sqlfluff has a hard time inferring what's going on otherwise.
+Explicitly list the columns with table name/alias - sqlfluff has a hard time inferring what's going on otherwise.
   - We are currently asking for all caps for sql keywords like SELECT and 4 space nesting for queries. `sqlfluff fix` will apply this for you, but it may be easier